-Each Investor will be given a personal account number which, along with any relevant transaction number, should be quoted on any payment by bank transfer.
+Each Investor will be given a personal account number.
 Any relevant transaction number and the personal account number should be used in all correspondence.

 Different subscription procedures may apply if applications for Shares are made through Distributors.

 All applications to subscribe for Shares shall be dealt with on a Forward Pricing basis.